ttres/web-demo-wiki/Home.md

 $ sudo apt-get install php-memcached
 ~~~~

-Edit /etc/php/7.0/apache2/php.ini to use memcached as the session handler.
+Edit /etc/php/7.0/apache2/php.ini to use "memcached" as the session handler.
 You need to make the following modifications:

 ~~~~
 session.save_handler = memcached